 Category 5e (Cat5e) is an enhanced version of Category 5 cable, developed by TIA/EIA in 2001 to improve certain cable characteristics important to Gigabit Ethernet operation.
-It was made to support 1000 Mbps “gigabit” speeds, so in theory, it’s faster than Cat5.
+Cat5e speed can reach up to 1000 Mbps "gigabit", so in theory, it's faster than Cat5.
 Cat5e ethernet cables are deployed in many places.
 For example, it can be used in the home networking environment with various lengths.
 Another common use of Cat5e patch cable is premise wiring.

 In fact, most ethernet cables look similar from the outside.
 They can be plugged into ethernet port because all of them have RJ45 port.
 However, they do be different inside.

 The differences between Cat5 and Cat5e show in all aspects of performance: network support, cross talk and bandwidth.
-Cat5e cable supports Ethernet, Fast Ethernet, and Gigabit Ethernet speed while Cat5 cable speed just supports the former two.
-CAT5e Cable is completely backwards compatible, and can be used in any application in which you would normally use CAT 5 cable.
+Cat5e internet cable supports Ethernet, Fast Ethernet, and Gigabit Ethernet speed while Cat5 cable speed just supports the former two.
+CAT5e cable patch is completely backwards compatible, and can be used in any application in which you would normally use CAT 5 cable.
 In addition, cross talk has been reduced greatly in Cat5e cabling compared with Cat5 cable.
 Besides, Cat5e is rated at 350Mhz, which allows it support increased bandwidth than Cat5.

 The general difference between category 5e and category 6 is in the transmission performance.
 While Cat5e can support gigabit speeds, Cat6 is certified to handle gigabit Ethernet.
 Additionally, the Cat6 specification is better suited toward environments that are generally unfriendly to twisted pair cabling.
 This includes areas that have lots of interference from things like power lines, lights, and manufacturing equipment.
 Still, for most applications, Cat5e is perfectly suitable and preferable to Cat6: it is more economical and performs almost as well.
 However, if you can be certain that all the components on your network are gigabit rated, and the volume of the data being transmitted calls for certified gigabit performance, then Cat6 is the way to go.